allenai/dolma3/datasets/dolmino2/meta-reasoning/math-meta-reasoning/README.md

 [Pandalla-math](https://huggingface.co/datasets/pandalla/pandalla-math-dataset-v1.0) was used as our seed dataset due to its comprehensive metadata annotations that provide natural scaffolding for capability-targeted data generation.
 Each problem includes detailed annotations covering problem classification, difficulty analysis, solution approaches, common pitfalls, and verification methods.
 These rich annotations serve as natural inputs for our capability-targeted tasks.
 For example, the "common_pitfalls" field directly informs Math Error Recovery generation, while "solution_approach.steps" provides structure for backward chaining tasks.
 Our specific usage of these annotations can be found in the task prompts.

 To scale beyond Pandalla-math's 2,000 problems, we use o4-mini to automatically generate similar metadata annotations for [DeepScaleR](https://huggingface.co/datasets/agentica-org/DeepScaleR-Preview-Dataset) (40.3K problems) and [OpenMathReasoning](https://huggingface.co/datasets/nvidia/OpenMathReasoning) (127.7K problems) \citep{moshkov2025aimo2}.
+Prompt for meta data annotations can be found in `task_prompts/meta_annotations.txt`.

 #### Large-Scale Data Generation